 A standardized language, SQL is an important language to know, considering its ubiquity and presence in any field that leverages or depends on data — which is a range of industries, particularly in the tech sector, these days.
 It is also an accessible tool that has a low learning curve, making it particularly appealing.

 Pronounced “C sharp,” C# belongs to the famed C family of programming languages, including C and C++.
 Microsoft released a general-purpose, object-oriented, multi-paradigm language, C#, in 2002 to improve upon and address some of the main issues of C++.

 During the 20 years since its initial release, C# has gained an enormous following and become an in-demand development tool.
-In particular, many programmers turn to the language for game development, which is widely used with both the .NET framework and Unity game engine.
+In particular, many programmers turn to the language for game development, which with both the .NET framework and Unity game engine widely use.